+If a student is absent for a task, they must see their teacher or Head Teacher on the first day they return to school and submit a completed Illness/Misadventure and Appeal Form.
+Reasons for the absence must be stated, and supported by documentation, e.g., a medical certificate.
+If unable to secure a medical appointment on the day of absence, the student must be able to show that attempts have been made to do so and an alternative form of evidence must be provided.
 If you have a valid reason for a non-attempt, then you will be given the same or a substitute task at a later date.
-Where this is not feasible, an estimate may be given after discussion with the Principal or Head Teacher.
+Where this is not feasible, an estimate may be given after discussion with the Head Teacher.
 If the explanation is not accepted you will be awarded zero for that task.
 You must be prepared to complete the task on the first day of your return to the College.